 BECTU has a significant role to play in connecting freelances to one another so that information of mutual benefit can be shared.
 Our work helps to lessen the sense of isolation that freelances can experience.

 New members are assigned to the appropriate branch on joining.
 Within a few days of joining you should receive a welcome letter, membership card and union rulebook.

 The branch is the most important grouping for members of BECTU.
 We encourage members to get to know their branch representatives and to play an active part in branch affairs.
 The new branch web page facility on this site could be a great tool in helping freelance members to connect.
 BECTU members can, via their website log-in, check to see whether their branch is making use of this facility.
 Branch pages include space for branch news, contacts, documents, blogs and forums.

 BECTU membership is an investment in your future at work.
 However BECTU membership can mean a lot more.
 You have the opportunity to get involved with your branch by attending meetings to support and inform the branch's activities; where branch meetings are not practical we encourage branches to make use of their branch web pages.

 Why not lend a hand to your branch committee and help run the branch?
 Branch representatives are volunteers and branches are most successful where the work is shared.

 Elected representatives also benefit from a full programme of training.
 Our training helps to develop our representatives to support their members.
 Our training also adds to our representatives' personal development.
 Our training team also organises a number of career-oriented training opportunities for freelances.

 If you are new to BECTU and don't know who your branch officials are contact us with your query and we will put you in touch.
-If you would like more information about how to become a branch representative contact our training department.
+If you would like more information about how to become a branch representative contact Tracey Hunt our admin officer.